DocSpring/craco-antd/README.md

 };
 ```

----

-That's it!
-Now you can customize the Ant Design theme, and you can also compile Less files in your own app.

 ## Large Bundle Size from Ant Design Icons

 You can use the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin to see a breakdown of all the JS and CSS in your webpack build.
 Here's how to add this plugin to your `craco.config.js` configuration file: